artilate/youtube/readme.md

 ## Usage

 1. Install Stylus extension on your browser.
 [Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us), [Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) or [Opera](https://addons.opera.com/en-gb/extensions/details/stylus/)
-2. In the main manager interface of the extension, check the box `as Usercss`.
+2. In the main manager interface on the extension, check the box `as Usercss`.
 3. Download the theme [here](https://github.com/artilate/youtube/raw/main/RosePineYoutube.user.css).
 4. Click install style.
 5. For changing the theme and accent colors, head to the Stylus manager then click the cogwheel to open the settings panel.